 Paycheck Protection Program (PPP) Loan Forgiveness – Straightforward Guidance for SMB Owners

-This article is up-to-date with the changes made through the PPP Flexibility Act which was signed into law June 5, 2020, as well as the amendments made to PPP loan forgiveness on August 4, 2020.
+Update: This article is up-to-date with the changes made through the PPP Flexibility Act which was signed into law June 5, 2020, as well as the amendments made to PPP loan forgiveness on August 4, 2020.

 For small business owners, one of the most attractive parts of the Paycheck Protection Program is the ability to have the entire loan amount forgiven.

 If you were able to obtain a PPP loan, forgiveness is something you will not want to miss out on.

 So how do you get PPP loan forgiveness?

 And what happens if you don’t qualify for PPP loan forgiveness?

 Keep reading and get all of the answers you’re looking for!